freshcom/freshcom-api/README.md

 Right now Freshcom API depends on the following third party services.

 - AWS S3 for file storage
-- AWS Cloudfront for CDN
-- AWS SES for account specific email
 - Postmark for global email
 - Stripe for payment processing
 - Sentry for error tracking